-The opportunity to serve the communities in which we work and play is one of the greatest benefits of our profession.
-Individually and collectively, we seek to improve the quality of life throughout our communities.
+The opportunity to serve each of the communities in which the firm works and plays is one of the greatest benefits of the legal profession.
+Individually and collectively, Frost Brown Todd employees seek to improve the quality of life throughout their communities.
 Attorneys and staff are free to determine the organizations and causes they wish to support and the nature of their support.
-As such, a firm of our size participates in a diverse range of organizations and causes.
-The following is a list of just a few of the organizations we are involved with.
+As such, the firm participates in a diverse range of organizations and causes.
+The following is a list of just a few of the organizations the firm is involved with.

 - United Way